2023/2024 NRF Fellows

 Dr Betty Barkha

 Betty Barkha, hailing from the Fiji Islands, presently serves as a Research Fellow at the Global Institute for Women in Leadership at the Australian National University.
-Her academic journey culminated in a PhD, titled "Cascading Tides, Invading Lives," which centers on scrutinizing the Gendered impacts of Climate Change-Induced Displacement and Planned Relocation in Fiji.
+Her academic journey culminated in a PhD, titled "Cascading Tides, Invading Lives," which centres on scrutinizing the Gendered impacts of Climate Change-Induced Displacement and Planned Relocation in Fiji.
 Employing Pacific research methodologies through an intersectional feminist perspective, her work delves into the intricate interplay of factors such as gender, ethnicity, religion, and structural constructs in shaping diverse experiences of climate mobility.
 Within this context, Betty explores the reinforcement and mitigation of gender inequalities in state-led responses to planned relocation and displacement.
 Betty also worked alongside the team of experts at the UNSW Kaldor Centre for International Refugee Law in developing the first draft of the Pacific Regional Climate Mobility Framework.

 She has over a decade of experience working with development organizations in Asia and the Pacific, and is a member of several boards and advisory groups.
 Notable roles include her tenure as the Pacific Gender Equality, Disability & Social Inclusion Technical Advisor for Save the Children Australia and previous positions at Human Rights Watch, FHI 360, and the Asia Pacific Forum on Women, Law, and Development (APWLD).
 Betty is also the co-chair of the board for the International Women's Development Agency (IWDA) and an advisor to FRIDA Young Feminist Fund and the Global Resilience Fund for Women and Girls.
 Her leadership contributions extend to previous board positions with the CIVICUS Alliance and the Association of Women in Development (AWID).